leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Introduction.md

 layout: post

-title: >
-Systems Neuroscience for AI: An Introductory Guide to the Literature
+title: Systems Neuroscience for AI&#58; An Introductory Guide to the Literature

 ---